Please follow the links below for instructions in preparing your application.

 Applicants may use their own Windows or Mac laptops to complete their essay responses during the first day of the examination.
 Special software is required in order to provide exam security and reliable capture and delivery of applicant answer records.
 The software, known as SofTest, is provided by ExamSoft for an additional fee payable directly to ExamSoft.
 After the final application deadline, the WVBLE will contact applicants with further information about registering with ExamSoft and downloading the software.

 The SofTest format allows answers to be typed in a format that resembles common word-processors.
 The version of the software used by the WVBLE does not impose a word count limit and does not correct spelling or grammar errors.
 Answer responses are automatically saved and backed up very frequently to promote data integrity.
 Files are downloaded and uploaded before and after the exam, but Internet connectivity (and access to all other programs or files) is disabled during the exam.
 As soon as applicants connect to the Internet after the exam, answer files are automatically uploaded.
-The WVBLE does not provide an Internet connection for applicants, who must upload their answers by midnight following the first day of the exam; however, wireless Internet is widely available in the Charleston area.
+The WVBLE does not provide an Internet connection for applicants, who must upload their answers by by 8:00 p.m. on the second day of the exam; however, wireless Internet is widely available in the Charleston area.
 Each applicant using a laptop will have access to an electrical outlet at the testing table for the duration of the exam.